Is hair loss hereditary?

 Is male pattern baldness hereditary?

-You may have heard the MPB runs in the family.
+You may have heard that MPB runs in the family.
 That it’s something you can inherit from your parents.
 But there’s a lot of myths about MPB, so is it true?
 Is going bald genetic?

 Yes, it is true, but only partly.
 MPB is caused by a sensitivity to a type of testosterone called dihydrotestosterone (DHT).
 DHT in the scalp can cause hair follicles (the holes in your skin which hair grows out of) to shrink over time.
-As the follicles shrink, the hair has less time to grow, meaning they become shorter and thinner, until eventually the follicles shrink so much the hair can’t grow anymore at all.
+As the follicles shrink, the hair has less time to grow, meaning they become shorter and thinner, until eventually, the follicles shrink so much the hair can’t grow anymore at all.
 This is why hair thins before you go bald.

 It’s not necessarily the amount of DHT in the scalp which causes the follicles to shrink, but how sensitive you are to DHT.
 Research has shown that a man’s sensitivity to DHT is inherited, meaning it is caused by the genes you get from your parents.
 So yes, MPB is inherited.

 So where do hair genes come from?
-If your father, or other male relatives have MPB, does this mean you’re definitely going to get it too?
+If your father or other male relatives have MPB, does this mean you’re definitely going to get it too?

 Not necessarily.
 It’s a little more complicated than that.
 Over 250 genes are known to be associated with MPB, and you likely have to have certain patterns of these genes to be sensitive to DHT.
 You get a combination of genes from both your parents, so you may not have the same patterns of these 250 genes as the male relatives in your family.
 This means MPB is partly hereditary.
 If men in your family have MPB, you’re more likely to develop it too, but it’s not guaranteed.

 You might have heard this one about genetic hair loss too.
-It’s commonly said that men inherit the genes for male pattern baldness through their mother, so you can’t predict how your hair will fare by looking at your dad.
+It’s commonly said that men inherit the genes for male pattern baldness through their mom, so you can’t predict how your hair will fare by looking at your dad.
 But is this one true?

 So you can inherit MPB from your dad.
 If he has it, you’re more likely to develop MPB too (although remember, it’s not 100% guaranteed).